Shaquai Mitchell: Background

 Mitchell was part of the Sydney Roosters under 20s system where he won an SG Ball title in 2014 with his younger brother Latrell.
-Mitchell has played for the Wyong Roos in the NSW Cup, with a playing weight of 175 kg in 2018.
-As of 2022 Mitchell has dropped over 25 kg and training with the South Sydney Rabbitohs with a goal to play in the NRL, following his Indigenous All Stars debut.
+Mitchell played for the Wyong Roos in the NSW Cup, with a playing weight of 175 kg in 2018.
+In 2022, Mitchell dropped over 25 kg and trained with the South Sydney Rabbitohs with the goal of playing in the NRL, following his Indigenous All Stars debut.

+He is of Indigenous Australian descent from the Birrbay and Wiradjuri people.

 Playing career

 Mitchell made his debut for the Indigenous All Stars in the 2022 All Stars match.
-In round 8 of the 2022 NRL season, he made his first grade debut for South Sydney against Manly-Warringah at the Central Coast Stadium which ended in a 40-22 victory.
+In round 8 of the 2022 NRL season, he made his first grade debut for South Sydney against Manly-Warringah at the Central Coast Stadium which ended in a 40–22 victory.

-In Round 8 2022, Mitchell made his NRL debut for South Sydney against the Manly-Warringah Sea Eagles at Central Coast Stadium.
+In round 8 2022, Mitchell made his NRL debut for South Sydney against the Manly-Warringah Sea Eagles at Central Coast Stadium.

+2023

+Mitchell played eleven games for South Sydney in the 2023 NRL season as they finished 9th on the table and missed the finals.
+On 24 September 2023, Mitchell played for South Sydney in their 2023 NSW Cup grand final victory over North Sydney.

+2024

+Mitchell played six matches for South Sydney in the 2024 NRL season as they finished 16th on the table.
+On 23 September 2024, Mitchell signed a one year extension with the club.

+2025

+Mitchell played no matches for South Sydney's first grade side in the 2025 NRL season.
+He would instead play for the clubs reserve grade side in the NSW Cup as they finished with the Wooden Spoon.
+In September, it was announced that Mitchell would be departing the South Sydney club after not being offered a new contract.
+Following his Bunnies exit Mitchell signed with QLD Cup side Tweed Heads Seagulls.